farnaz-kakhsaz/live-slideshow/README.md

-# Slideshow
+# Live Slideshow

-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and created based on [Material-UI](https://material-ui.com) and [react-swipeable-views](https://github.com/oliviertassinari/react-swipeable-views).
+> This project was created based on my other library [react-slideshow-with-pagination](https://github.com/farnaz-kakhsaz/react-slideshow-with-pagination) to show its potential in action.

-Check out the [demos](https://farnaz-kakhsaz.github.io/Slideshow) from a mobile device (real or emulated).
-The Slideshow can have pagination(dots) or arrow for changing screens.
+This is a [**Live Slideshow**](https://farnaz-kakhsaz.github.io/live-slideshow) go ahead and remove or upload as many photos as you want.
+The [react-slideshow-with-pagination](https://github.com/farnaz-kakhsaz/react-slideshow-with-pagination) can have pagination (numbers or dots) and arrows for changing screens.
+Also, check out the [demo](https://farnaz-kakhsaz.github.io/live-slideshow/) from a mobile device (real or emulated) it's fully responsive.

 ![simple-slideshow](https://user-images.githubusercontent.com/37678729/68343821-ef9fa180-0102-11ea-8499-14e50891717a.jpg)